themeum/kirki/docs/controls/repeater.md

     description: "Define an array of fields that will be used.
 Each defined field must be an array."
 ---

-Repeater controls allow you to build repeatable blocks of fields.
-You can create for example a set of fields that will contain a checkbox and a textfield.
-The user will then be able to add "rows", and each row will contain a checkbox and a textfield.

 ### Example

 Creating a repeater control where each row contains 2 textfields.